BedrockHubIO/BedrockConnect-Serverlist/readme.md

 ### Why?
 What are the advantages?
-- Each server has the same server pack
+- Each server has the same server pack.
 - It is easy to manage
-- This pack is empty, so no memory hog!
+- This pack is empty, so it doesn't hog memory!
-- Good to have for console players.
-A better gaming experience!
+- It improves the gaming experience for console players.
-- It does not bother anyone.
-No device is affected by it
+- It doesn't negatively impact any devices.

 Disadvantages:
 <strong>*No disadvantages*</strong>